annisvvv/Blog.github.io/index.md

 ---
 layout: page
-title: ""
+title: "Welcome to my Blog"
 ---

-#### Welcome to my blog
+This is my personal blog.
+You can find more information about me in the [About](/about/) section.

-This is my personal blog i wish i could help someone of you get inspired, wish you  good lecture.
-You can find more information in the [About](/about/) section.
+I wish you  good lecture.

 #### Posts:

 <ul>